 Preschool on Wheels powered by the sun

-After celebrating its sixth year in the community this summer, Gus the Bus and the Preschool on Wheels program is driving to the future in style as the mobile preschool is now equipped with solar panels.
+After celebrating its sixth year in the community this summer, Gus the Bus – Preschool on Wheels program is driving to the future in style as the mobile preschool is now equipped with solar panels.

 Preschool on Wheels Manager Logan Hood said the panels have already saved the program hundreds of hours in generator life in 2018, as the energy produced helps fuel the needs of the classroom, including lights, music, heat and more.